Designs for Automotion

 Designs for Automotion is the third studio album by American hardcore punk band Snapcase.
 The album was released on January 25, 2000, through Victory Records.
-It shows the band distancing from their earlier hardcore style for some more metal tendencies and a "balls-out rock" sound compared to Fugazi, which has spawned mildly positive reviews from critics and criticism from fans.
+It shows the band distancing from their earlier metalcore style for more of a "balls-out rock" sound compared to Fugazi, which has spawned mildly positive reviews from critics and criticism from fans.

+A music video was released for the song "Typecast Modulator".